-Professional mold testing and removal company servicing Sandusky, OH, and surrounding areas.
+Professional mold testing and removal company servicing Toledo OH, Sandusky, OH, and surrounding areas.

 Mold grows colonies in just 24 hours spreading to other areas in your building.
 Act now!

 Our company is approved by all insurance providers, so we take any mold removal projects